 But take a moment to think about what really scares you about the Coronavirus.
 Is it getting sick?
 Seeing your loved ones get sick?
 Is it being hit financially?
 Being confined in your house for weeks without knowing what comes next?

 As humans, we are hard-wired to scan for potential threats, and the Coronavirus has been framed as a big one.
 Now it is time to arm yourself with facts, this is a real threat, but our natural fears make it much worse.

 While caution is important, extreme panic will undermine your mental health.
 Make sure you worry according to probability and adjust your behaviors to gain some sense of control without panicking.

 I had an awesome trip to India which was also an amazing opportunity for my very first Press Trip.

 Right after my trip to India, I had a family trip to Germany planned.
 I only get to see my family who lives in Brazil once a year and I was extremely happy and counting the days to hug them and spend an incredible vacation with the ones I love.

-Even before they implement travel restrictions or India stop providing visa, I chose to be responsible and unselfish and I canceled all my upcoming traveling.
+I chose to be responsible and unselfish and I canceled all my upcoming traveling.